NomicFoundation/hardhat/docs/guides/ganache-tests.md

 # Running tests with Ganache

-We recommend using the built-in [Hardhat Network](../hardhat-network/README.md) network to test your smart contracts, as it generates [combined JavaScript and Solidity stack traces](../hardhat-network/README.md#solidity-stack-traces), making debugging easier.
+Rather than using Ganache, we recommend using the built-in [Hardhat Network](../hardhat-network/README.md) network to test your smart contracts, as it generates [combined JavaScript and Solidity stack traces](../hardhat-network/README.md#solidity-stack-traces), making debugging easier.